Best Candles of 2021

-One issue that we ran into with this product is that the lid is not securely affixed to the top.
-Because the base is so wide, it can be difficult for people with smaller hands to pick up, so it is important (and sometimes difficult) to remember to pick it up with two hands, lest you risk dropping it.
-However, we love this product and wouldn't hesitate to keep a couple around the house.
+One issue that we ran into with this product is its size.
+The base is wide, so it can be difficult for people with smaller hands to pick it up, and the lid is not securely affixed to the candle; it just sort of rests on top, meaning that if you want to move it, it really is a two-handed effort.
+However, we love this candle and wouldn't hesitate to keep a couple around the house.

-The jar is certainly less elegant than some of its more expensive counterparts.
-It is also comparatively small, meaning you don't get the same total burn time.
-However, if you find yourself with a potent smell that needs concealing, this model has you covered.
+The jar is less decorative or elegant than its more expensive counterparts.
+It is also comparatively small, so you don't get the same burn time as other products.
+However, if you find yourself with a potent smell that needs concealing, this product has you covered.

-The Bath and Body Works Scented Aromatherapy is our top choice for relaxing after a long day.
-Its triple wick design and wide diameter allow for a powerful, soothing fragrance to permeate the room in a relatively short amount of time.
+The Bath & Body Works Aromatherapy Stress Relief is our top choice for relaxing after a long day.
 It is excellent for a bedside table, desk, or bathroom.
+Its three-wick design and wide diameter allow for a powerful, soothing fragrance to permeate the room in a relatively short amount of time.
 The metal lid fits securely over the clear glass jar with a rubber gasket.

-This is a large, bulky product.
-You may want it that way, but it also requires a large surface to ensure that it is stable.
-Its triple wick also means that it creates notably more smoke than other products when you blow it out.
-However, for those who need a few minutes to themselves after a long day of work, this model will help you decompress.
+The triple wick means that this option creates notably more smoke than other products when you blow it out.
+It is also bulky, which means it requires a large surface to ensure it is stable.
+However, for those who need a few minutes to themselves after a long day of work, this candle will help you decompress.

-The Mrs. Meyers Clean Day is an excellent option with rustic appeal.
-This soy wax model comes in a decagonal glass jam jar with a screw-top metal lid.
-It is compact enough to fit comfortably on a kitchen counter or deep window sill, and its fragrance is potent and clean, which is surprising only because of its small size.
+Mrs. Meyers Clean Day is an excellent option and has a rustic appeal.
+It comes in a decagonal glass jam jar with a screw-top metal lid, which our testers thought looked really nice.
+This soy wax option is compact enough to fit comfortably on a kitchen counter or deep window sill, and its fragrance is potent and clean, which is surprising only because of its small size.

 The smaller size of this product means that it doesn't have a particularly long burn time relative to some other contenders.
-It also isn't super versatile — we aren't big fans of using it to relax after a long day.
-However, if you are looking for a model to burn daily and leave behind a wiped-down-the-counters-clean scent, this is your best bet.
+Also, it isn't super versatile — it is particularly geared toward cleanness, as opposed to using it to relax after a long day, and it really does feel like it's meant to exist in a kitchen.
+However, if you are looking for a candle to burn daily and leave behind a wiped-down-the-counters-clean scent, this is your best bet.

 Of course, associating an entire state or country with a specific scent might not be relatable to everyone (if you hail from Iowa, for example, we hope you like cumin and eucalyptus).
-However, if you are looking to remind a friend (or yourself) of the best scents of home, then look no further than this model.
+However, if you are looking to remind a friend (or yourself) of the best scents of home, then look no further.

 Besides a lofty price tag, our primary concern is with the taper of the jar.
-It is much narrower at the base than at the top, so although we never managed to knock it over during testing, we would caution that it is a distinct possibility if it is not set on a stable surface.
+It is much narrower at the base than at the top, so although we never managed to knock it over during testing, we still felt like there was a distinct possibility that it could topple easily.
 All in all, this is a nice, simple option with a classic feel.

-We found during testing that the wick was exceptionally short, to begin with, and took some notable time and patience to get it to a point where it would burn as it should.
-We also think that though it performs well, there is nothing exceptional about the way it looks and is somewhat bland.
-However, if you are just looking for a straightforward, basic candle, this is a great choice.
+We found during testing that the wick was exceptionally short to begin with and took some time and patience to get it to a point where it would burn as it should.
+We also think that though it performs well, there is nothing exceptional about the way it looks, and it is somewhat bland.
+However, if you are just looking for a straightforward, basic option, this is a great choice.

-There is nothing that sticks out as particularly problematic with this model, but there is also just nothing particularly special about it either.
-It has a fairly muted presence in all regards but is a nice option if you just need a candle.
+We had no major gripes about this product, but there is nothing particularly special about it either.
+It has a relatively muted presence in all regards but is a nice option if you just need a candle.

 Why You Should Trust Us

-Our lead reviewer, Ben Applebaum-Bauch, loves a good candle.
-Over the past three years, he has reviewed hundreds of products for GearLab.
-From high tech to common household items, he has assessed a wide variety of goods.
-Living for almost a decade in rural northern New England, he has experienced his fair share of power outages and nights spent living by candlelight.
+Our lead reviewer, Ben Applebaum Bauch, loves a good candle.
+Over the past four years, he has reviewed hundreds of home goods products for GearLab, from facial tissues to mouthwash and toothbrush heads.
+Having spent almost a decade of his life living in rural northern New England, he has experienced his fair share of power outages and nights spent living by candlelight.

-To find the best models, we use an extensive process that starts with researching the market.
-After seeing what is out there, we purchased the most promising models (at GearLab, always at full retail price) and ran them through controlled and real-world testing to determine which ones shine bright and which ones flame out.
+To find the best candles, we use an extensive process that starts with researching the market.
+After seeing what is out there, we purchased the most promising products at retail price and ran them through real-world, side-by-side testing to determine which ones shine bright and which flame out.

 Analysis and Test Results